Research

 Abstract

-We investigate the impact of standardized test classifications on students' short and long run outcomes.
-Focusing on Texas' STAAR Algebra I exam, which categorized students into tiers based on performances, we examine whether these classifications influences self-perception and academic choices.
-Using a regression discontinuity design, the causal effect of being classified just above or below the threshold on high school graduation, college enrollment, STEM major choice and earnings.
-We find no significant discontinuities at the classification cutoff, suggesting that these labels do not affect student choices.
-Further analysis on subgroups, including cities, high and low STEM areas, race, gender and ethnicity reveal no patters based on these factors.
-These results may imply that students do not place any weight on standardized test exams results, and that other factors play a more pivotal role on their decision making.
+I investigate the impact of standardized test classifications on students' college major decisions.
+Focusing on Texas' STAAR Algebra I exam, which categorizes students into tiers based on performance, I examine whether these classifications influence self-perception and academic choices.
+Using a regression discontinuity design, the causal effect of being classified just above or below the threshold on high school graduation, college enrollment, and STEM major choice.
+I find no significant discontinuities at the classification cutoff, suggesting that these labels do not affect student choices.
+Further analysis on subgroups, including high and low STEM areas, grade at which a student takes the exam, and race, gender, and socio-economic status, reveals no patterns based on these factors.
+These results may imply that students do not place any weight on standardized test exam results, and that other factors play a more pivotal role in their decision-making

 Texas ERC Project # UH 80